mclevey/CV/cv_mclevey.md

 \ind Vanina Leschziner, John McLevey, and Neil McLaughlin. (equal authors).
 "The American Fame Game: Academic Status and Public Renown in the Social Sciences."
 Under Review.

-## Preparing for Submission

 \ind John McLevey and Ryan Deschamps.
 "The Sociology of Public Policy Formation and Implementation."
-In progress for *The SAGE Handbook of Political Sociology*, edited by William Outhwaite and Stephen Turner.
+Under Review at *The SAGE Handbook of Political Sociology*, edited by William Outhwaite and Stephen Turner.

+## Preparing for Submission

 \ind John McLevey and Alexander Graham.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
 Currently being revised.